 On the distribution, especially along the Brittonic/Pritenic interface, see Watson (2002) at pp. 87-8.
-It is striking that Poltross Burn, Trowsley, Truss Gap and Trusmadoor all lie on, or close to, natural and historic boundaries, as do The Trossachs and Troisgeach Hill north of the Forth.
+It is striking that Poltross Burn, Trously, Truss Gap, Trusmadoor, Trusty's Hill and the several Trostans all lie on, or close to, natural and historic boundaries, as do The Trossachs and Troisgeach Hill north of the Forth.